telerik/xaml-docs/controls/radribbonview/features/simplified-ribbon.md

 * Whenever possible, try to combine multiple elements inside the drop down of a single one.
 For example, if you have "Cut", "Copy" and "Paste" buttons in the default layout, you can combine them in a single [RadRibbonSplitButton]({%slug radribbonview-split-button%}) in the simplified layout, as demonstrated in __Example 1__.

+* If you do not want a particular __RadRibbonGroup__ to be collapsed when the LayoutMode is Simplified, you can utilize the [Variants]({%slug radribbonview-resizing%}#variants) property of the RadRibbonGroup.

 ## See Also

 * [Getting Started]({%slug radribbonview-gettingstarted%})